daxter-army/transnoder-cli/readme.md

 - You can send any file, without going anywhere, right from your fav terminal
 - Do not store your files like others, it just redirects it to it's destination
-- Your file is sent in an encypted form, so no worries for this (coming soon)
+- Data is sent using base64 encoding
 - Saves your time

 ## Technologies